Short-term memory: Alzheimer's disease

 Memory distortion in Alzheimer's disease is a disorder common in older adults.
 One study compared patients with mild to moderate Alzheimer's disease versus age matched healthy adults.
 Alzheimer's patients had more severely reduced short-term memory.
-Visual short-term memory is also impaired in sporadic, late-onset as well as familial Alzheimer’s disease, when assessed using delayed reproduction tasks.
+Visual short-term memory is also impaired in sporadic, late-onset as well as familial Alzheimer's disease, when assessed using delayed reproduction tasks.
 These studies point to a deficit in visual feature binding as an important component of the deficit.
 Episodic memory and semantic abilities deteriorate early in Alzheimer's disease.
 Since the cognitive system includes interconnected and reciprocally influenced neuronal networks, one study hypothesized that stimulation of lexical-semantic abilities may benefit semantically structured episodic memory.
 They found that Lexical-Semantic stimulation treatment could improve episodic memory.

 Aphasia

 Aphasias commonly occur after left-hemisphere stroke or with neurodegenerative conditions such as primary progressive aphasias.
 Patients with left temporoparietal focal lesions may suffer a deficit of verbal short-term memory, which may also be a feature of logopenic primary progressive aphasia.

 Many language-impaired patients complain about short-term memory deficits.
 Family members confirm that patients have trouble recalling previously known names and events.
 These signals are supported by studies reporting that many aphasics also have trouble with visual-memory required tasks.
+There have been reports of deficits in verbal short-term memory when related to short-term memory, these deficits are harder to treat since there are less measurements for verbal short-term memory.

 Schizophrenia

 Core symptoms of schizophrenia patients have been linked to cognitive deficits.
 One neglected factor that contributes to those deficits is the comprehension of time.

+Schizophrenics are not able to process how much time has passed.
+They are unable to process this because they have impaired temporal information processing.
+They cannot tell what the actual time is, what day of the week it is, what month it is, or what year it is.
+For some, they feel as though time is either sped up or slowed down.
+This causes them to have instability in life.
+Not being able to tell time or know what year they are in, forces them to not be able to have a stable life.
+Schizophrenics have the inability to detect rhythm irregularities and estimating durations of time.
+This affects the verbal and psychical abilities.
+They have a harder time making judgments between multiple events because it is all bound together as one for them.